saarshoer/Pre-diabetes/README.md

 seaborn (v0.12.0)
 plotly (v4.5.4)

-Article supplementary files are the input files and should be placed in the same directory as the code.
+Article supplementary files are the input and should be placed in the same directory as the code.

 The expected output is the article figures and should take a few minutes to produce.